Roman Forum: In art

-The Roman Forum was a site for many artists and architects studying in Rome to sketch during the 17th through the 19th century.
-The focus of many of these works produced by visiting Northern artists was on current state of the Roman Forum, known locally as the "Campo Vaccino", or "cow field", due to the livestock who grazed on the largely ignored section of the city.
-Claude Lorrain's 1636 Campo Vaccino shows the extent to which the building in the Forum were buried under sediment.
-Renowned British artist J.M.W.
-Turner painted Modern Rome – Campo Vaccino in 1839, following his final trip to the city.
+From the 17th through the 19th century, the Roman Forum was a site for many artists and architects studying in Rome to sketch.
+The focus of many of these works produced by visiting Northern artists was on the current state of the Roman Forum, known locally as the Campo Vaccino, or "cow field", from the livestock who grazed on the largely ignored section of the city.
+Claude Lorrain's 1636 Campo Vaccino shows the extent to which the buildings in the Forum were buried under sediment.
+Renowned British artist J. M. W. Turner painted Modern Rome – Campo Vaccino in 1839, following his final trip to the city.

 The Roman Forum has been a source of inspiration for visual artists for centuries.
 Especially notable is Giovanni Battista Piranesi, who created a set of 135 etchings, the Vedute di Roma ("Views of Rome"), in which the Forum figured significantly.
 (Many of the features documented in Piranesi's views have now vanished.)

 Other notable artists of the Forum include Canaletto, Maerten van Heemskerck, Pirro Ligorio, Giovanni Paolo Panini, and Hubert Robert.

 Other fora in Rome

 Other fora existed in other areas of the city; remains of most of them, sometimes substantial, still exist.
-The most important of these are a number of large imperial fora forming a complex with the Forum Romanum: the Forum Iulium, Forum Augustum, the Forum Transitorium (also: Forum Nerva), and Trajan's Forum.
-The planners of the Mussolini era removed most of the Medieval and Baroque strata and built the Via dei Fori Imperiali road between the Imperial Fora and the Forum.
+The most important of these are several large imperial fora forming a complex with the Forum Romanum: the Forum Iulium, Forum Augustum, the Forum Transitorium (also: Forum Nerva), and Trajan's Forum.
+The planners of the Mussolini era removed most of the medieval and Baroque strata and built the Via dei Fori Imperiali road between the Imperial Fora and the Forum.
 There are also: